webbert/CrawlerTradingPrediction/README.md

 Bugs Found:

 1. Noticed that if the data exceeds a certain number of days based on the split section, it cannot run.

+Need to understand the logic for the inputs areas.

+Made modifications to the predict method in the class.

+__TO DO:__

+To create more efficient code layout and start making a plan for the project